 Next, investors want to make sure they can trade the investment vehicle they want.
 Just2Trade supports Stock Trading, Options Trading, Mutual Funds and Futures Trading while Firstrade supports Stock Trading, Options Trading and Mutual Funds.
 As far as mutual funds go, Firstrade boasts an offering of 12603 mutual funds compared to Just2Trade's 3000 available funds.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-Just2Trade makes virtual trading available to clients, while Firstrade does not.
-Taking a look at mobile trading, Just2Trade offers the iPhone App and Android App while Firstrade offers the iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Clients can have Checking Accounts and Debit Cards at Firstrade while customers at Just2Trade can have none of these.
-On the whole, when it comes to tools, research, and mobile trading, both Firstrade and Just2Trade found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Just2Trade offers virtual trading while Firstrade does not.
+For mobile trading, Just2Trade supports the iPhone App and Android App while Firstrade supports the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts and Debit Cards are available to clients of Firstrade while Just2Trade offers customers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, both Firstrade and Just2Trade were rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

 Overall, between Firstrade and Just2Trade, Firstrade is the winner